 - Increasing data collection, analysis and timely reporting

-Now, Congress must take the next step and fund the BOLD Infrastructure for Alzheimer’s Act at $20 million in fiscal year 2020.
+In December 2019, Congress took the next step and allocated $10 million to fund the BOLD Infrastructure for Alzheimer’s Act in fiscal year 2020.

 Healthy Brain Initiative (HBI) National Public Health Road Map